Korrbit/ffxi-topaz-octopus/readme.md

 * `terraform apply` apply plan (build and deploy environment)
 * `terraform apply -auto-approve` apply plan (build and deploy environment) without approve prompt.

-Please note that currently you will need to run apply twice.
-I need to impliment wait-for-it so that the docker registry is up and ready before terraform attempts to run the dockerfile builds.

 credit to wait-for-it (https://github.com/vishnubob/wait-for-it) - used for functionality added to docker containers as well as terraform build scripts.